department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 <div markdown="1">

 ##### Follow up
-You'll get a notice from your school about whether you have been accepted to the program and how much money you'll get to put towards your tuition.
+You'll get a notice from your school about whether you have been accepted to the program and how much money you'll get for tuition.
 </div>
 </li>